gicmo/docker-ohmage/README.md

 Following components need to be added before building:
 * sql.zip
 * webapp-ohmage-2.16-no_ssl.war
+* MobilizeWeb-nossl.war

-sql.zip is the sql folder from the ohmage-server repository zipped, and webapp-ohmage-2.16-no_ssl.war is the compiled webapp.
+sql.zip is the sql folder from the ohmage-server repository zipped, and webapp-ohmage-2.16-no_ssl.war is the compiled server webapp, MobilizeWeb-nossl.war is the compiled gwt based frontend

 Building...
 ```shell